riju/WebCamera/samples/filters/README.md

 # Goal

-Present kind of Instagram filters in web browser using OpenCV library.
+Present kinds of Instagram filters in web browser using OpenCV.

 ## Filters